sola-st/wasm-r3/notes/record-and-replay.md

 ## Jalangi
 Source: [Jalangi: a selective record-replay and dynamic analysis framework for JavaScript](https://dl.acm.org/doi/abs/10.1145/2491411.2491447)
+- Intrusive (Browser independent)
+- Shadow values are for storing metadata not for the reason we need it

 * Purpose: A framework for writing heavy weight dynamic analysis